Life Lines

 Choking Child Step 2

 Place the baby over the thighs of your legs.
-The picture above gives demonstration.
+The picture above gives a demonstration.

-Your legs will support the baby, ensure the chest of baby is in connection with you thigh, Place a hand on the chin of the baby and extend the air way, lifting the head up.
+Your legs will support the baby, ensuring the chest of baby is in contact with your thigh.
+Place a hand on the chin of baby and extend the airway, lifting the head up.

-Proceed with five back slaps, you must use reasonable force, the aim is to dislodge
+Proceed with five back slaps; you must use reasonable force, the aim is to dislodge th

 Place the baby over the thighs of your legs.
-The picture above gives demonstration.
+The picture above gives a demonstration.

-Your legs will support the baby, ensure the chest of baby is in connection with you thigh, Place a hand on the chin of the baby and extend the air way, lifting the head up.
+Your legs will support the baby, ensuring the chest of baby is in contact with your thigh.
+Place a hand on the chin of baby and extend the airway, lifting the head up.

 NOT WORKING